janlelis/whirly/README.md

 end
 ```

+Also see the [examples directory](https://github.com/janlelis/whirly/tree/master/examples) for example scripts.

 ### Configuring Whirly

 You can pass the same options you would pass to `.start` to `.configure` instead to create a persistent configuration that will be used by `.start`: